stolostron/rhacm-docs/_pages/installing_yabai.md

     killall Dock
     ```

-7. Configure the scripting addition by creating a new `yaba` file in _sudoers.d_:
+7. Configure the scripting addition by creating a new `yabai` file in _sudoers.d_:

     ```
     sudo visudo -f /private/etc/sudoers.d/yabai